Arambagh Municipality

-Arambagh Municipality is the civic body that governs Arambag and its surrounding areas in Arambagh subdivision of Hooghly district, West Bengal, India.
+Arambagh Municipality is the civic body that governs Arambagh and its surrounding areas in Arambagh subdivision of Hooghly district, West Bengal, India.

 History

 Arambagh Municipality was established in 1886.

 Geography

 Arambagh Municipality covers an area of 117.20 sq km and has a total population of 66,175 (2011).

 Healthcare

 Arambagh Subdivisonal Hospital, with 250 beds, is located in the Arambagh Municipality area.